rapiddweller/rapiddweller-benerator-ce/doc/kafka_access.md

 | topic | The name of the Kafka queue to connect to |
 | format | The message format used in this queue.
 Currently, only 'json' is supported |

-Depending of the system you want to connect to, you might need to provide [Advanced configuration](#advanced-configuration).
+Depending on the system you want to connect to, you might need to provide [Advanced configuration](#advanced-configuration).